fastapi/fastapi/docs/en/docs/advanced/behind-a-proxy.md

 By default, **FastAPI** will create a `server` in the OpenAPI schema with the URL for the `root_path`.

-But you can also provide other alternative `servers`, for example if you want *the same* docs UI to interact with a staging and production environments.
+But you can also provide other alternative `servers`, for example if you want *the same* docs UI to interact with both a staging and a production environment.

 If you pass a custom list of `servers` and there's a `root_path` (because your API lives behind a proxy), **FastAPI** will insert a "server" with this `root_path` at the beginning of the list.